A downloadable game

 Weapon Design

 Weapon designs that hearken back to 3.5e, which include various damage types, critical ranges and multipliers so that every weapon feels unique.
+Unarmed strikes and improvised weapons updated with new scaling damage mechanics.

 Combat Maneuvers